Grandmother of fire victims arrested on injury to a child charges

 “The defendant stated she eventually got up and saw a fire in the kitchen where affiant has learned there was a pile of clothes, trash and children toys,” according to the affidavit.
 “Once the defendant left the bedroom, she left both victims behind and did not return to assist them or ensure they got out of the house.”

-The affidavit says the victims, who died of smoke inhalation, were of the age that they would have needed assistance getting out of the house.
+The affidavit states the victims, who died of smoke inhalation, were of the age that they would have needed assistance getting out of the house.

 “Instead, the defendant merely briefly called out from the next room then left herself without ensuring that all the children had fled,” the affidavit states.
 “According to the surviving child, the defendant was the first person out of the house.”